 Many people say they don’t have a Music Mind and can’t keep a beat.
 We believe in the contrary and that everyone can play – it’s just a matter of effort and initiation…and perhaps some solitude for the Stage-Frightened people like we once were.
 But similar to riding a bike, once you learn to play you’ll have a life-long ability to enjoy the fruits of playing and creating music on the piano – just be sure to practice and enjoy as often as possible to stimulate the mind!

-What is Passive Vs. Active Neural Stimulation Theory?
+What is Neural Stimulation and Plasticity?

 For children and the developing mind, comprehensive studies validate the positive benefits to cognitive processes, emotional awareness, self-confidence, language, math and science, and memory when active in piano / music lessons.
 These traits then often contribute to successful career endeavors and lifelong interpersonal skills.